-For our assessment of Colorado Springs' tap water, we aggregated water quality test data from Colorado Springs Utilities, the water provider for the city and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross referenced these data with toxicity studies in the scientific literature and look at upcoming regulatory changes.
+Our Water Nerds have updated our assessment of Colorado Springs drinking water to include the most recent available data.
+We aggregated data from the Colorado Springs Utilities, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+Our team of Water Nerds then cross-references these data with toxicity studies in scientific literature.
 The water filters that we sell in Colorado Springs are optimized with this data in mind.

 Source Of Colorado Springs Drinking Water

 Colorado Springs imports mountain stream-water from Aspen, Leadville, and Breckenridge.
 Almost 75% of Colorado Springs' water originates from mountain streams.
 Water from these streams is collected and stored in the Homestake, Fryingpan-Arkansas, Twin Lakes, and Blue River systems.
 Supplementary surface and groundwater are diverted to Colorado Spring Utility for treatment.

 Per and Polyfluoralkyl Substances (PFAS) In Colorado Springs Drinking Water

 PFAS are a class of chemicals found various non-stick, stain resistant products, as well as fire fighting foam.
 PFAS are considered to be "emerging contaminants" because they are not currently regulated by EPA, but are known to be toxic and persistent in the environment.
 In some wells around Colorado Springs, PFAS levels are more than 20x higher than advisory levels.
 Hydroviv undersink filters remove PFAS.
 It's important to note that not all water filters are designed to remove PFAS from drinking water.
 If you'd like find water filters that remove PFAS from tap water, check out this Duke/NC State PFAS study.